Who Can Be Your Cosigner for an International Student Loan?

 If you are an international student or US student and you are asking yourself, who can be your cosigner, here are some people you can turn to:

-- Family – The best place to term for a cosigner is your family.
+- Family – The best place to turn for a cosigner is your family.
 If you have a parent, guardian, aunt, uncle, cousin or any other family member that meets the criteria listed above, this is typically the best place to turn.
 Remember, international students must have a US cosigner so this may require contacting more distant relatives.

-- Friends – Yes, if you or your family have close friends that will agree to act as your cosigner, then you are in luck!
+- Friends – Yes, if you or your family have close friends who will agree to act as your cosigner, then you are in luck!
 If you’ve contacted your circle of friends and still haven’t had any luck, you may want to ask your family members if they know someone who would act as your cosigner.

 - Any Adult – That’s right, the rule is that your cosigner must be an adult who meets the citizenship and credit requirements.
-They do not have to be a family or friend, they just have to be willing to cosign your loan.
-Remember, this is a huge responsibility for someone to take on so it is likely going to be someone you know or someone who have a close connection to.
+They do not have to be a family member or friend, they just have to be willing to cosign your loan.
+Remember, this is a huge responsibility for someone to take on so it is likely going to be someone you know or someone you have a close connection to.